Études (Debussy): Sonorities

 Through a technical artifice, the piano's sonority is no longer discontinuous but pulverized: "there is then only a deluge of small notes on the black and white keys".
-Debussy works with a musical material that is "instantaneous — where invention constantly renews itself — with such mobility and discontinuity that the form adapts to the music with extreme flexibility".
+Debussy works with a musical material that is "instantaneous – where invention constantly renews itself – with such mobility and discontinuity that the form adapts to the music with extreme flexibility".

 Free forms

 Christian Goubault has taken a particular interest in the form of Debussy's Études.
 Considering only their structure, the twelve pieces initially evoke the spirit of the toccata, with a freedom in development close to improvisation.
-The most common formal model can be noted as “ABA’”, clearly identifiable in the études Pour les tierces, Pour les sixtes, Pour les octaves, Pour les notes répétées, Pour les arpèges composés, and Pour les accords, even if this pattern is "treated differently each time" and sometimes "in a more veiled or ambiguous form".
+The most common formal model can be noted as A–B–, clearly identifiable in the études Pour les tierces, Pour les sixtes, Pour les octaves, Pour les notes répétées, Pour les arpèges composés, and Pour les accords, even if this pattern is "treated differently each time" and sometimes "in a more veiled or ambiguous form".

-Anthony Girard interprets this general “ABA’” structure as a "varied strophic form, but the idea of a form proceeding by successive waves seems more pertinent", especially if one aims to "highlight the dynamic plan in relation to the tonal and thematic plan".
+Anthony Girard interprets this general A–B– structure as a "varied strophic form, but the idea of a form proceeding by successive waves seems more pertinent", especially if one aims to "highlight the dynamic plan in relation to the tonal and thematic plan".
 It is then possible to consider a true "dynamic form" where the forte and fortissimo represent the culmination of tension beyond mere color effects.
 The following table provides, as examples, the structure of the ninth and eleventh études: